19's epicenter again: Europe faces fresh reckoning - Up News Info

 Article content

-The fresh tumult comes as successful inoculation campaigns have plateaued ahead of the winter months and flu season.
+The fresh concerns come as successful inoculation campaigns have plateaued ahead of the winter months and flu season.

 About 65% of the population of the European Economic Area (EEA) – which includes the European Union, Iceland, Liechtenstein and Norway – have received two doses, according to EU data, but the pace has slowed in recent months.